kpeddakotla/LDATopicModeling/README.md

   - Uses default English stopwords.
   - Allows users to specify additional stopwords.
 - **Bibliography Skipping**: Option to skip bibliography sections in PDFs during analysis.
-- **Topic Visualization**:
-  - Generates a chart visualizing topics and trends over time.
 - **LDA Model with Scikit-Learn**: Implements LDA to identify topics and extract relevant terms.

 ### Not Working
+- **Topic Visualization**:
+  - Currently does not correctly generate a chart visualizing topics and trends over time.
 - **Year-Based Trend Visualization**:
-  - Currently does not correctly correlate topics with years from the documents.
+  - Currently does not correctly correlate topics with decades from the documents.
 - **Error Handling for Incorrect Inputs**:
   - Insufficient validation for improperly formatted ZIP files (e.g., missing PDFs).
-- **Dynamic Stopword Updates**:
-  - Stopwords sent from the frontend are not always processed correctly.
-- **PDF Content Parsing**:
-  - Limited handling of PDFs with unusual formatting or embedded fonts.

 ### Planned Features
 - **Improved Year Extraction**: